Graduate Admission Policies

 An applicant may apply to more than one graduate program but may enroll in only one program initially.
 Concurrent enrollment in more than one program is strongly discouraged.
 The individual programs applied for, however, will determine individually what constitutes the minimum course load, and the student (with the approval of both program chairs) may decide to attempt both programs.

-Applicants who have been denied admission to a graduate program at UH Hilo because of failure to meet academic standards may reapply for admission after completing at least 12 semester credits of post-baccalaureate course work.
-The courses must be numbered 400 or above and completed with a GPA of 3.0 or above.
+Applicants who have been denied admission to a graduate program at UH Hilo because of failure to meet academic standards may reapply for admission after completing additional credits of post-baccalaureate course work and attaining a GPA of at least 2.75 in the last 60 credits.
+If subsequently accepted with a recalculated GPA of between 2.75-2.99 in the last 60 credits, the student will begin the program under provisional acceptance policies.

 If Admitted, But Not Enrolled